aminnurrasyid/unlabelled-speaker-recognition/README.md

 3. align time windows and concat
 4. perform clustering and classification

+### Why this make sense ?

+AST zeroes in on spectral cues—phonemes, enunciation, etc.
+Your prosody CNN zeroes in on suprasegmental cues—intonation, energy, pitch dynamics.
+Fusing them has been effective in prior speech models

 ## Implementation Strategy (Conceptual) [20%]:

-Here is the complete conceptual diagram for both of the speech recognition models.
+Conceptual Diagram

+- How you would attempt to evaluate the potential success of your approach without ground truth speaker labels.
+Consider metrics or qualitative assessments you could use to infer the quality of the speaker groupings.

 ## Challenges and Considerations [20%]:

 ### Challenges

-1. concatenated embeddings might be highly overlapped. we change it to whole time.. spatial clustered might not be that obvious.
+1. clustering to 200 labels

 ### Considerations

 1. Recording quality is not filtered
-2. raw input to Pre-trained embedding model - it might work well but less flexibility of tuning. thats why not continuing on this
+2. one-shot method: raw input to Pre-trained embedding model - it might work well but less flexibility of tuning. thats why not continuing on this
+3. sampling the audio waveform segments to speed up process